Air Vent, Ventilation, Room Size & Power Setting For Flueless Fires

 - For example the calculation above would mean the owner of this property could buy an Azar, or a natural gas Classico, Moderno, Retro, Angel, Kiah Suite, Corona Suite or Bonita Suite.

-Use the reference table below to select the most appropriate fire for your property based on the required room size for flueless fire and the required free air vent for flueless fire.
+Use the reference table below to select the most appropriate fire for your property based on the required room size and the required free air vent.
 To Calculate your Internal Space simply multiple the length by the width, by the height, to calculate the volume in m3.

 - The Natural Gas version of the Angel, Corona, Retro, Classico and Moderno are set at 2.7kw as standard, if you require the 3.5Kw Version this must be specified when placing your order, there is no extra cost (unlike some other companies)